Treat Heart Palpitations Naturally -14 Simple Remedies

 When to worry about heart palpitations?

-The best way to define it is to know that if there is a cardiac arrhythmia, the palpitations are very fleeting and disappear almost instantly.
+The best way to define it is to know that if there is an irregular heart rhythm, the palpitations are very fleeting and disappear almost instantly.

 The heart starts beating very quickly or very irregularly then returns to its normal rhythm in a few seconds.